patrickberggold/CriticalAreaDetection/README.md

 Moreover, the script can also predict critical areas (depending on dataset and training).
 To do so, set the Boolean values of the `NN_ForwardPass` and `Color Export` blocks to `True`, and adjust the paths to store the floorplan image and the prediction image.
 So far, storing the images is required for visualization inside Dynamo, as we have not found a way yet to visualize directly, without intermediate storing.

+**Update**: Currently, there is still a small bug in the Dynamo script due to some updates in the Revit API.
+I will fix those issues in the following days.
+For more information, feel free to contact me!

 <!-- CONTACT -->